2006 timeline of the War in Somalia: December 26, 2006

-Ethiopian forces advancing south towards Jowhar were reported facing off ICU troops in Fidow in Hiran and Bur Weyn (the latter is half-way between Buulo Burde and Jalalaqsi).
+Ethiopian forces advancing south towards Jowhar were reported facing off ICU troops in Fidow in Hiran and Bur Weyn (the latter is halfway between Buulo Burde and Jalalaqsi).
 Later Jalalaqsi was reported taken.
 There, Mohamed Dhere urged for peace as he advanced towards Jowhar.
 Dhusamareeb was also described as abandoned by the ICU.

 December 27, 2006

 On December 27, 2006, The New York Times reported analysts in Nairobi, Kenya claimed US surveillance aircraft were funnelling information to Ethiopian forces.
 Maj.
 Kelley Thibodeau said she was "not at liberty to discuss" the matter.
 There was also a claim Eritrean forces were arming the ICU with anti-aircraft missiles to defend Mogadishu.